ShuchangLiu/SVlearning/README.md

 Alternatively, please refer to our tool [SVE (Structural Variation Engine)](https://github.com/TheJacksonLaboratory/SVE) for easier running on all these three callers (and other four callers).

+SV callers are not limited to the above example.
+VCF files called by the other callers are also supportable.

 #### VCF file organization
 For example, the VCF file is organized as follows,